bosnet/docs/README.md

 # Introduction

-Documentation for [BOScoin](http://boscoin.io)'s projects, mainly Sebak, its node implementation with the [ISAAC consensus protocol](https://boscoin.io/article/introduction-of-isaac-consensus-protocol-for-bosnet/).
+Documentation for [BOScoin](http://boscoin.io)'s projects, mainly Sebak, its node implementation with the [ISAAC consensus protocol](http://devteam.blockchainos.org/introduction-isaac-consensus-protocol-betterment/).

 # ISAAC

-ISAAC consensus protocol is based on FBA(Federated Byzantine Agreement) consensus protocol.
-The basic idea of ISAAC and FBA is so simple, nodes are connected each other in small group that can make agreement.
-And entire connected groups can reach the same agreement results from small group.
-This small group of nodes, we call it `quorum` and entire group will be union of quorums.
-For more information about ISAAC and FBA, you can see [ISAAC consensus protocol for BOSNet](https://boscoin.io/article/introduction-of-isaac-consensus-protocol-for-bosnet/) and [The Stellar Consensus Protocol: A Federated Model for Internet-level Consensus](https://www.stellar.org/papers/stellar-consensus-protocol.pdf).

-For Korean developers, we [translated the SCP paper to Korean](https://github.com/bosnet/papers/blob/master/The-Stellar-Consensus-Protocol/The-Stellar-Consensus-Protocol.md).
+The ISAAC is a consensus protocol based on PBFT.
+In the ISAAC, all nodes will vote two times to determine which transactions to include in this block.
+For each voting unit, the nodes have the role proposer or validator.
+The proposer gathers the transactions for this vote and puts them in a ballot and passes it to the validators.
+The validator checks that the transactions in the ballot are valid and then votes.
+If the voting determines that the ballot is valid, all nodes confirm the transactions in the ballot.
+For more information about ISAAC, you can see [ISAAC consensus protocol for BOSNet](http://devteam.blockchainos.org/introduction-isaac-consensus-protocol-betterment/).

-This documentation is also [available online](https://bosnet.github.io/sebak/api/).
+This documentation is also [available online](http://devteam.blockchainos.org).